 The coastline along here is raw and untamed.
 Waves crash along the jagged shoreline and send sea spray rocketing skyward.
 Periodically you will come across evidence of ancient Hawaiian civilization in the remains of the rock structures along the coast.

 Even with all the branches in the road that seem to ramble every which way along the path to Green Sand Beach, it’s not easy to get lost on this hike.
 Just keep the coastline on your right and eventually you end up at the beach.
 Papakolea lies at the bottom of a large lava bowl carved out of the coastline.
 The trail to the bottom begins behind the beach, with a steep descent that is often slippery.
 Before you venture down, check the surf and make sure the waves aren’t crashing clear up to the top of the beach.

-To reach Papakolea Green Sand Beach, turn onto South Point Road between the 69 and 70 mile markers on Highway 11.
-At about 4 miles, take the right fork.
-As you near the coastline at about 8 miles, take the left fork to the end of the road.
+To reach Papakolea Green Sand Beach, turn onto South Point Road between the 69 and 70 mile markers on Highway 11, approximately 6 miles west of Na'alehu.
+About 4 miles down South Point Road, take the right fork.
+As you near the coastline, approximately 10 miles from the main highway, take the left fork and continue less than a mile to the end of the road.
 The road is paved, but is very narrow and in disrepair.

 If you don't feel up to doing the hike, there are frequently a handful of locals hanging out in the parking area with their big four-wheel drive trucks who will offer to shuttle visitors to the beach for a small “gratuity.”
 Do Not risk trashing your own vehicle just because you'd rather not do the hike.
 We often see unsuspecting tourists with their Jeeps hung up in the huge ruts and holes along the route.
 Pay one of the locals if you don't want to enjoy the nice walk.